-- 1. The Morgan County 4-H Auction is only for Morgan County 4-H members who have exhibited a market animal during the current year's fair. - 2.
-4-H members selling livestock are to be present at the time of the sale. - 3.
-The Morgan County 4-H Foundation will interpret the rules and answer all questions that may arise. - 4.
-4-H members are responsible for accurately completing and turning in the Livestock Auction card at the conclusion of the species show. - 5.
-An annual commission not to exceed 5% will be deducted from the buyer's gift of each auction animal sold to support Morgan County 4-H Programs. - 6.
-Each 4-H member may enter only one market animal to sell.
-Steer or market heifer, barrow or market gilt, goat wether or doe, sheep wether or market ewe, poultry (meat pen), poultry market pairs, (ducks, geese, turkeys or guineas; must be the same sex), rabbits (one meat pen of three).
-NOT MORE THAN ONE SPECIES OF LIVESTOCK MAY BE SOLD BY EACH EXHIBITOR. - 7.
-Animals become the property of the buyer upon leaving the sale ring unless the buyer returns ownership to the 4-H member according to auction procedures. - 8.
-Auction animals are allowed, but not required, to leave the fairgrounds at the conclusion of their respective species' show.
-Auction animals MUST return to the fairgrounds by 8:00 a.m. on the morning of the auction to be eligible to sell. - 9.
-All 4-H members who are selling in the auction will be expected to help clean the barn and show areas after the sale. - 10.
+1. Interpretation of rules will be made by the auction committee and Extension staff.

+2. The 4-H Auction is only for Scott County 4-H members who have exhibited a market animal during the current year's fair.

+3.4-H members selling livestock are to be present at the time of the sale unless approval has been granted.

+4.All Department Superintendents are to have their AUCTION LISTS to the Fair Office as soon as the animals have been weighed.

+5. 4-H members are responsible for contacting the Department Superintendent with the animal to be sold.

+6. A 5% commission of net proceeds will be deducted from each auction animal to support Scott County 4-H Programs.

+7. Auction checks will be available Friday following the auction after 2 pm providing the barns and show ring areas are cleaned.

+8. Each 4-H member may enter only one of the following projects to sell: steer, barrow, market lamb, wether goat, poultry (meat pen), or rabbits (meat pen) NO MORE THAN ONE SPECIES OF LIVESTOCK MAY BE SOLD BY EACH EXHIBITOR.

+9. Sale order will be determined by placing where possible.
+The superintendents have full responsibility for setting the sale order.

+10. No sale agreements will be in effect.
+The member may reject the final bid, provided it is done before the animal leaves the ring.

+11. Animals become the property of the buyer upon leaving the sale ring unless the buyer returns ownership to the 4-H member according to auction procedures.

+12. Time of Sale: 1 p.m. the Thursday of the Scott County Fair at the Scott County Fairgrounds, 401 North Walnut, Winchester, Illinois.

+13. All swine and sheep that sell will be ID when at time of weighing.
+All steers will be permanently identified with EID tags at weigh-in.

+14. NO AUCTION ANIMAL MAY LEAVE THE FAIRGROUNDS UNTIL AFTER THE SALE.
+ANIMALS THAT LEAVE THE GROUNDS PRIOR TO THE SALE WILL BE BARRED FROM THE SALE.
+NO EXCEPTIONS!!
+THIS RULE WILL BE ENFORCED IN ALL CASES, NO MATTER IF THE ANIMAL IS GRAND CHAMPION OR LAST IN IT'S CLASS.

+15. All 4-H members who are selling in the auction will be expected to help clean the barn and show areas after the sale.16.
 The auction will be conducted under the following guidelines: a.
 The auction committee will establish an average local market price for every species, which will be posted the morning of the auction. b.
-The BUYER will have two options: i.
+The BUYER will have two options:i.
 The buyer may elect to keep the animal and pay the seller for the full bid price.
 OR ii.
 The buyer may elect to return the animal to the seller and pay only the difference between the bid price and the local market price.
 The seller retains ownership of the animal.
+17. This is the buyer's decision.
+The buyer must decide before the animal leaves the ring.
+The buyer's decision is final.

+18. There will be no weight limitations on any species.

-- 11. 4-H members should be prepared to haul animals' home after the auction, in the event the buyer decides to return ownership to the seller. - 12.
-All 4-H members that are participating in the auction and completing their final year of eligibility will be recognized.
+19. 4-H members should be prepared to haul animals home after the auction, in the event the buyer decides to return ownership to the seller.